-- ✓ walk quietly and with purpose if the bell has gone you must make your way to lesson! - ✓ walk on the left in corridors and crowded areas - ✓ all pupils will carry their Tuffbag in their hands.
+- ✓ walk quietly and with purpose - walk on the left in corridors and crowded areas - ✓ all pupils will carry their Tuffbag in their hands.
 This helps us to start lessons promptly. - ✓ be respectful of those around you never push or be impolite